 This guide covers:

-The definition of employability skills is in the name — these are the skills that employers find most appealing.
-They make you more employable.
+The definition of employability skills is in the name—employability skills are skills that show employers that you’re dependable and capable.

 Possessing these skills can greatly enhance your versatility as a professional, making you suitable for a variety of roles across different sectors.
-They also make you hirable — a LinkedIn survey found that 9 out of 10 global executives agree soft skills are more important than ever.
+They also make you hireable—employers are interested in workers with a broad set of soft skills that allow them to work well with others and tackle challenges on the go.

-Enough talk.
 Below, we’ve listed the top 10 employability skills for the job market right now.
-You’ll notice something important — these are all transferable skills, applicable in a wide range of industries and jobs.
+You may notice that these are all transferable skills, applicable in a wide range of industries and jobs.
 No matter where you take your career, they’ll come in handy.

 1. Adaptability